-Swimming is a preferred summertime activity by women, but it can pose a risk of a vaginal yeast infection.
+Swimming is a preferred summertime activity, but it can pose a risk of a vaginal yeast infection.

-A number of women have already been affected by a vaginal yeast infection, commonly called a "fungal infection".
-This type of infection is generally not serious and is caused by an imbalance of what is referred to as the "vaginal flora".
-For some women, summer is a time which is conducive to developing a yeast infection.
+The vaginal yeast infection, commonly called a "fungal infection, is generally not serious and is caused by an imbalance of what is referred to as the "vaginal flora".

 The balance of the vaginal environment may be disrupted by various factors inherent to the summer season, including swimming, heat and humidity.
 This imbalance leads to the proliferation of fungi called Candida albicans, which is often at the root of vaginal yeast infections.